Jump to accessibility statement Skip to content

 MA TESOL (DL)

-Our full-time MA TESOL (DL) takes approximately 18 months to complete, however, the number of hours spent on studying per week will vary depending on the needs of each individual.
+Our full-time online MA TESOL (DL) course takes approximately 18 months to complete, however, the number of hours spent on studying per week will vary depending on the needs of each individual.
 There are usually two elements of assessment for each module and students who are already in work or studying alongside other commitments generally manage to keep up with this.

-If you were to choose the distance learning option for your masters in TESOL, you’ll graduate with exactly the same degree as you would if you were to study on campus.
-The learning outcomes are identical and therefore we make no distinction between the two in terms of the award offered or the wording on the certification.
+If you were to choose the online distance learning option for your master's in TESOL, you’ll graduate with exactly the same degree as you would if you were to study on campus.
+The learning outcomes are identical and we make no distinction between the two in terms of the award offered or the wording on the certification.
 Our distance learning students frequently prove to be particularly versatile and independent learners with a high degree of personal motivation.
 Find out more about the benefits of a distance learning course.

 Still undecided?
 If you have further questions around our MA TESOL courses, please don’t hesitate to get in touch.